Budloks/BBTracker/README.md

 1. Download the latest release from [Releases](https://github.com/Budloks/BBTracker/releases)
 2. In Blender: Edit → Preferences → Add-ons → Install...
 3. Select the downloaded `.zip` file
-4. Enable "System: Blender Time Tracker" (Should be on by default)
+4. Enable "BBTracker: Blender Time Tracker" (Should be on by default)

 OR